UBC-MDS/DSCI-522_Team12/README.md

 python src/data/get_dataset.py --url=https://files.consumerfinance.gov/ccdb/complaints.csv.zip
 ```

+## Exploratory Data Analysis

+The first attempt to explore our data is in `customer_complaint_eda.ipynb`.

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.